lixiaoyu2000/Rock-Track/README.md

 ## Visualization

-The visualization of RockTrack with the BEVHeight detector on the nuScenes val set.
+The visualization of RockTrack with the [HeighTrans](https://github.com/PeidongLi/DualBEV) detector on the nuScenes val set.

 <p align="center">
   scenes-17